scottleedavis/not-impressed-docker/README.md

 Notes
 -------------
-> This component is designed to be for evaluation purposes only, and not to be put on the public internet.
+> This container is designed to be for evaluation only, and not to be put on the public internet.